biocore/scikit-bio-rfcs/active/003-seq-feature.md

 `update(**kwargs)`
 - `**kwargs`: List of attributes that will be modified for the given `BoundFeature` object.
-- Updates the corresponding entries in the `IntervalMetadata`, if intervals are modified, through the ref
+- Updates the corresponding entries in the `IntervalMetadata`, if intervals are modified, through the private reference

 ```python
 f = BoundFeature(name='sagA', function='transport')